StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 - VPN Gateway
   - VPN Connection

 **Note:** *The code snippets in this post are examples on how you can define the resources in your ARM template.
 If you create a template using copy/paste and these examples it might not work as expected.
 See the full example in the [VWAN Playground Repo](https://github.com/StefanIvemo/vwan-playground) to get the full picture (you can also look at a 💪Bicep verison of the template!).
 I'm also not covering all available properties for each resource type.
 For a full list of properties see [ARM Template Reference](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/allversions).
-At last I've decided to remove the `dependsOn` property from the code snippets to reduce the code, and just added a simple dependsOn note above the examples.*
+At last I've decided to remove the `dependsOn` property from the code snippets to reduce the code, and just added a simple dependsOn note above the examples to explain what other resources it depends on.*

 ## Microsoft.Network/virtualWans